1000jae/Checkers/README.md

 Goal: Find the best result for the red players using Alpha-Beta Pruning.

-Pieces
+Pieces:
-- "R" or "B": king pieces
+- "R" or "B": king pieces (move all directions)
-- "r" or "b": single pieces
+- "r" or "b": single pieces (move forward only)

-Rules
+Rules:
 1. Red starts at the bottom three rows and Balck starts at top three rows.
-2. Movements: simple move or jump
+2. Movements: simple move (move piece one square diagonally) or jump (move diagonally over an opponent's piece to "capture"/remove it)
-    - Simple Move: move piece one square diagonally to adjacent unoccupied space.
-King pieces can move in all different directions.
-Single pieces can only move forward.
-    - Jump: move piece diagonally adjacent to an opponent's piece to an empty square immediately beyond it in the same direction.
-King pieces can move in all different directions.
-Single pieces can only move forward.
-A jumped piece is "captured" an removed from the board.
-3. Jumping is mandatory.
-Jumping is prioritized over Simple moves.
+3. Jumping is mandatory and prioritized over Simple moves.
 4. Multiple Jumps are done if possible.
 5. If a piece reaches the other end of the board, the piece becomes a King piece.
-6. Player wins if the they capture all of the opponent's pieces or if the opponent is not able to make any legal moves.
+6. Player wins if all of the opponent's pieces are captured or if the opponent is not able to make any legal moves.

 Input: each input is a state of an 8x8 board (64 characters).